Eghamarian/sociotherapy/_short/09_covid.md

 <div align="center">

 Were we always this vile, or was I blind?<br>
-If it was me, why the endless accolades for humanness of humans?<br>
+If we always were, why the endless accolades for humanness of humans?<br>

 Are we calling a bad dog, a good dog, so it does the right thing under pressure?<br>
 If so, we are certainly failing, because we are the lowliest creatures walking the earth.<br>